DeepSE/DeepCodingBaselines/README.md

 Hou Kaijun \#1

 ## Baselines
+Here we provide some popular baselines in our domain.
+They are about QA systems and deep language models or their applications in the code mining (deep coding) area.
+Each paper has links to the pdf/data/code.
+Please choose one you would like to implement.
+During implementing, please read related papers and keep track of the state-of-art techniques/results of the same topic.
+If you get any new ideas/thoughts/problems please discuss with Xiaodong Gu.

+NOTE: If you find interesting papers other than the list and would like to implement, please propose and discuss with Xiaodong Gu.

 1. \[Code Completion\] Code completion with statistical language models (PLDI 2014)
    * Paper: [pdf](http://www.srl.inf.ethz.ch/papers/pldi14-statistical.pdf)
    * Code: TBD